RicardoJBarrios/kuoki/packages/environment/src/lib/query/README.md

 > Gets the properties from the environment.

-This application is the way to get the environment values.
+The environment query application is the way to get the environment values.
 The base implementation can be directly instantiated or customized by creating a custom inherit class that overrides the methods.

 ```js
 import { createEnvironmentQuery } from '@kuoki/environment';